Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Ravens stats and trends

-- In Baltimore's 14 games this season, it has seven wins against the spread.
+- Baltimore has seven wins against the spread in 14 games this year.

-- This season, the Ravens have an against-the-spread record of 3-0 in their three games as an underdog of 2.5 points or more.
+- The Ravens have been underdogs by 3 points or more three times this year and are 3-0 ATS in those matchups.

-- Baltimore has hit the over in 50% of its opportunities this season (seven times in 14 games with a set point total).
+- Baltimore's games this year have hit the over seven times in 14 opportunities (50%).

-- Baltimore is 5-3 against the spread and 5-3 overall in games when it scores more than 21.6 points.
+- Baltimore is 5-3 against the spread and 5-3 overall when the team records more than 21.6 points.

 - The Ravens average 39.9 more yards per game (385.6) than the Bengals give up (345.7).

-- When Baltimore amasses more than 345.7 yards, the team is 4-5 against the spread and 5-4 overall.
+- Baltimore is 4-5 against the spread and 5-4 overall when the team amasses more than 345.7 yards.

 - This season the Ravens have turned the ball over 20 times, two more than the Bengals' takeaways (18).